Predators (2010 film): Box office

 Released on July 9, 2010, in the United States, Predators opened with $10 million on Friday.
 The film finished third at the box office with $24.8 million during its first weekend, behind Despicable Me and The Twilight Saga: Eclipse.
-The film was released internationally on July 8, 2010 and had its biggest success in the markets of the UK and Ireland with $6.8 million and Japan with $6.3 million.
-The film has grossed $52 million in the United States and $75.2 million internationally, for a worldwide total of $127.2 million.
+The film was released internationally on July 8, 2010, and had its biggest success in the markets of the UK and Ireland with $6.8 million and Japan with $6.3 million.
+The film has grossed $52 million in the United States and $75.2 million internationally, for a worldwide total of $127 million.

 Critical response

-Review aggregate website Rotten Tomatoes reports that 65% of 205 critics gave the film a positive review, with an average rating of 5.8/10.
+On review aggregation website Rotten Tomatoes 65% of 205 critics gave the film a positive review, with an average rating of 5.8/10.
 The site's critical consensus reads: "After a string of subpar sequels, this bloody, action-packed reboot takes the Predator franchise back to its testosterone-fueled roots."
-Another review aggregation website Metacritic assigned the film a weighted average score of 51 out of 100, based on 30 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.
+On Metacritic the film has a weighted average score of 51 out of 100, based on 30 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of C+ on an A+ to F scale.

-A. O. Scott of The New York Times said, "Antal is a good enough action director that some of the combat is pretty exciting."
-On the other hand, Michael Phillips of the Chicago Tribune wrote, "When the story relocates to the Fishburne character's grimy, claustrophobic domicile, the movie turns static.
+A.O.
+Scott of The New York Times said, "Antal is a good enough action director that some of the combat is pretty exciting."
+Michael Phillips of the Chicago Tribune wrote, "When the story relocates to the Fishburne character's grimy, claustrophobic domicile, the movie turns static.
 The filmmakers may have been going for an Alien industrial-grunge vibe, but the tension just isn't sufficient."

 The primary complaint leveled against the film is the failure, as film critic Roger Ebert of the Chicago Sun-Times described, of the cast to capture the "quiet suspense" of the original Predator film.
 Chris Nashawaty of Entertainment Weekly complained that the film's characters were more like "cardboard clichés lining up for the body count" than real action heroes.

-Lou Lumenick of the New York Post gave the film a positive review by stating that, "After 23 years and three attempts, Predators finally delivers a solid sequel to the Arnold Schwarzenegger B-movie classic."
-He added that, "It's not exactly hard to predict who the survivors will be at the end of Predators, but it's a fun ride."